musheera100/ekg/Final_Project_Report/README.txt

 This folder contains all of the code for our final project.

 1. The folder labelled JUPYTER_NOTEBOOK contains the final working Jupyter notebook, as well as all the files needed in order to implement the lowpass and highpass filter overlays.
+It also includes the ECG_good.csv file that was used as an input for the notebook.

 2. The folder labelled MATLAB_CODE contains the MATLAB code used to generate the filter a and b coefficients, and to determine the error of the FPGA filter implementation.